 When you choose a paid monthly plan, you’ll decide how many contacts you want to store in Mailchimp.
 The number you choose determines your pricing tier, and your monthly send limit.
-You can change your audience size anytime.
+Archived and cleaned contacts don’t count toward your contact limit.
+You can change your maximum contact count anytime.

 Sometimes, your audience might grow more than you expected, or you might send more emails than usual in a month.
 If you go over the contact or send limit for your tier, we’ll charge you for an extra, smaller set of contacts, called an add-on contact block.
 If you exceed your limit by more contacts or emails than what is included in one add-on block, the additional charge will include multiple add-on blocks.
 This charge is assessed month-by-month, based on your billing cycle.

 The price of the add-on contact block, and the number of contacts and email sends it includes, depends on your plan and pricing tier.
-If you’re logged into Mailchimp and you set the audience size for your plan, we’ll tell you how many contacts and email sends are included, as well as the price and size of add-on contact blocks (with additional email sends).
+If you’re logged into Mailchimp and you set the maximum contact count for your plan, we’ll tell you how many contacts and email sends are included, as well as the price and size of add-on contact blocks (with additional email sends).

-For example, if you have the Standard plan, the email send limit is 12 times your audience size.
+For example, if you have the Standard plan, the email send limit is 12 times your contact limit.
 This formula also applies to add-on contact blocks, so one block of 1,000 additional contacts includes 12,000 additional email sends.

-If you see an additional charge on your bill, you’ll still be responsible for the additional charge shown on that bill, but you can increase your audience size to the appropriate pricing tier to avoid the charge on your next bill.
+If you see additional charges on your bill, you may want to increase your maximum contact count to the appropriate pricing tier to avoid additional charges in the future.

-If you don't want to increase your audience size, here are a couple of alternative options.
+If you don't want to increase your contact limit, here are a couple of alternative options.